KUTYS LAB @ UCSF

 Research

-Our lab broadly investigates how biochemical and mechanical signals are coordinated across biological scales (molecules to cells to tissues) to maintain normal tissue structure or drive pathology.
-Our efforts are primarily focused in the experimental arenas of cardiovascular disease and solid tumors (e.g. breast and oral cancers).
+Our lab broadly investigates how biochemical and mechanical signals at cell-cell and cell-extracellular matrix adhesions are coordinated across biological scales (molecules to cells to tissues) to maintain normal tissue structure or drive pathology.
+Our efforts are primarily focused in the experimental arenas of cardiovascular disease and epithelial growth and development.

 Picture